 i.e Molasses passes through shell side of the heater and water flows through the tubes.

-But in this system heat transfer rates are low when compare to another type systems.
+But in this system heat transfer rates are low when compare to other type systems.
 Another drawback is pressure drops is higher.

 Tubular cooler with molasses inside the tubes – In this design involves the flow of water over banks of small diameter tubes through which molasses flows.